 Please note that your app installers may not only be in the Downloads folder.
 Therefore, to fully clean your Mac from them, we recommend using MacCleaner Pro.
 This software will help you quickly find and remove all installation files wherever they are stored on your Mac.

 Tip 4.
 Uninstall unused apps from your Mac

-Your Mac likely has more apps than you need and that’s because most users tend to forget to delete apps once they’ve used those apps.
-If you run a check for unused apps on your Mac, you’ll be surprised by the number of old and idle apps that you will find on your machine.
+Your Mac likely has more apps than you need and that’s because most users tend to forget to delete apps that they don’t use.
+If you run a check for unused apps on your Mac, you’ll be surprised by the number of old and idle junk that you will find on your machine.

 Removing these unused apps will not only help you regain your storage space, but this will help remove the clutter from your Mac.